puppetlabs/puppetlabs-apache/README.md

 ##### `server_signature`

 Configures a trailing footer line to display at the bottom of server-generated documents, such as error documents and output of certain [Apache modules][], via Apache's [`ServerSignature`][] directive.
-Valid options: 'Off', 'On'.
+Values: 'Off', 'On'.

 Default: 'On'.